crusher-dev/docsv2/docs/cli/commands/logout.md

 ---

-Logout
+Logout the current authenticated user

 ```shell
 $ logout [options]
 ```

-`crusher-cli test:logout` will log you out of crusher.
+`crusher-cli logout` will log you out of crusher.
 ## Examples

 ```shell